bhprod/BowlingScorekeeper/README.md

 ---

-How to open:
+How to open
 ---

 Download and extract the zip, then open in visual studio and build solution.
+Note that since it's WPF it only runs in Windows.

 ---

-Challenges & tests:
+Challenges & tests
 ---

 The specific challenge in creating this project was real-time updating of scores and using the MVVM pattern without a 3rd party library.
 Unit tests are included for the two model classes containing logic.

 ---
-Notes & credit:
+Notes & credit
 ---

 Correct score for test case references were from https://www.bowlinggenius.com/